Okwonks/NoteShare/README.md

 This is important in order to test the logic used in the app.
 This tests the backend bit of the app.

 ## Deployment
-Deployment can be done to Google Play Store or use appetize.io(for streaming Android Natice Apps in the Browser)
+Deployment can be done to Google Play Store or use appetize.io(for streaming Android Natice Apps in the Browser).
+A preview of the app can be seen [here](https://appetize.io/app/gcwexxkvuyx21qvuq2x4wyf3f4).

 ## Built With
 * `java` - The backend language